tdegeus/mate-cluster/pages/linux_bash.rst

 The BASH-shell
 ##############

 To interact with the Linux operating system a Shell is used.
 In this command line environment, commands given by the user are interpreted by the Shell.
 Several Shells exist, each with its own syntax and built-in commands.
-One of the most popular and default on the MaTe clusters is the Bash-shell.
+One of the most popular is the Bash-shell.

 Before introducing several features of the Bash-shell it is useful to discuss the basic controls.
 In principle the only form of control is through the keyboard.
 The exception is copying and pasting (parts) of commands, which is **exclusively** done using the mouse. ``Crtl+c``, ``Crtl+v``, etc. have a different meaning (see below).
 Specifically, highlighted text is automatically copied to the clipboard.
 It is pasted using the middle mouse-button.
 Alternatively, the ``copy`` and ``paste`` command can be reached through the right mouse-button.
 Several other basic controls are listed below.